rhel-labs/instruqt/satellite-basics/06-registerhost/assignment.md

 Now we'll register the hosts `rhel1` and `rhel2` to our Satellite server.
 We'll use the command line interface to generate a registration command in this lab.
 It is also possible to generate a registration command from the Satellite WebUI but due to the limitations of DNS in this lab environment, we'll use the cli utility `hammer` to simplify the process.

-Click on the Satellite tab.
+Click on the `Satellite Server` tab.

 ![satellite tab](../assets/satellite-tab.png)